Exempted Introduction Chemicals & AICIS (formerly NICNAS):

 Australia originally agreed to align its industrial chemicals management system with NZ by 2019.
 The proposed reforms have NOT addressed this in any way.

-Comment d/: As a concerned specialist chemical regulatory consultant and also a concerned member of the community, we need an industrial chemicals system for Exempted Chemicals that will work for at least several decades, with minimum ongoing costs, whilst achieving proper management of ALL Exempted Chemicals in both Australia and NZ and capturing Exempted Chemicals that increase in hazard..
+Comment e/: As a concerned specialist chemical regulatory consultant and also a concerned member of the community, we need an industrial chemicals system for Exempted Introduction Chemicals that will work for at least several decades, with minimum ongoing costs, whilst achieving proper management of ALL Exempted Chemicals in both Australia and NZ and capturing Exempted Introduction Chemicals that increase in hazard.

 Request for Feedback: Please review my comments and contact me by email: Jeff.Simpson@haztech.com.au or 0403 072 092.

-I consider it is important for us all to alert Federal Parliament politicians to this issue before their final votes.
+I consider it is important for us all to alert Federal Parliament politicians to this issue so that it is recognised that AICIS (formerly NICNAS) must accommodate this issue.